 2. Sell Gift Cards To Bring In Additional Cash Flow

-You’re going to need access to as much capital as possible in the near-term.
+Access to as much capital as possible is important in the near-term.
 Selling gift cards is a great way to bring in additional money and ease your cash crunch.

-The additional benefit of selling gift cards now is that it will bring customers BACK to your restaurant once things begin to improve.
-You can also consider selling gift cards for a slight discount with takeout and delivery orders.
-For instance, you can include a $25 gift card for $20 with the purchase of any takeout or delivery order.
+The additional benefit of selling gift cards now is that it can bring customers BACK to your restaurant as conditions start to improve.
+You can also consider selling gift cards for a slight discount with any takeout or delivery order.
+For instance, you can include the option to buy a $25 gift card for only $20 with the purchase of any takeout or delivery order.

 3. Maximize/Minimize Everything

-In the beginning phases of this COVID-19 restaurant crisis, the need for servers are minimal.
-But, can they make deliveries for you?
+But, can your wait staff make deliveries for you?
 Or, can they help in the kitchen?
 Figure out where you can best use your staff to maximize their benefit.
 If you simply don’t need them some days, send them home.

 Adjust your hours.
-Maybe your restaurant doesn’t need to open as early or stay open as late.
-If your restaurant is not offering (or not allowed to offer) dine-in service, you won’t have the same opening/closing procedures.
+Your restaurant probably doesn’t need to open as early or stay open as late.
 Adjust and adapt to save money.

 If you feel compelled, contact your restaurant’s landlord and request rent relief.
-Your landlord wants to keep you as a tenant.
-Explain the situation and ask your landlord to accommodate with some immediate rent relief.
+Your landlord wants to keep you as a tenant and, given the current economic landscape, their ability to easily replace you as a tenant is very limited.
+Explain the situation and ask your landlord to accommodate you with some immediate rent relief.
 Negotiate what you think is reasonable and thank your landlord for accommodating you during this restaurant crisis.

 Business Interruption Insurance